-TLDR: Go straight to the Dublin Parish Boundaries map.
+TLDR: Go straight to the Dublin Parish Boundaries map (new URL April 2020).

 In Ireland, most primary schools are run by the Catholic Church and the rules for enrolling often include complex lists of rules with those in the local parish often being preferred.
 This means when you are looking for accommodation to rent or buy it can be very important to know in advance which parish the property is located in.

 The Dublin Archdiocese has a map of all the churches in Dublin but unfortunately it doesn’t seem to be working at the moment.
 Individual parishes sometimes have maps although these are often either static scanned documents or sometimes even hand-drawn sketches.